Community Transit: Double Tall

 The leased Alexander Dennis Enviro500 in Community Transit livery, pictured in Downtown Seattle in 2007.

-Community Transit has a fleet of double-decker buses used on commuter routes from park and rides to Downtown Seattle, named the "Double Tall" in reference to the double tall cup size at Starbucks, a coffee chain founded and headquartered in Seattle.
+Community Transit has a fleet of double-decker buses, named the "Double Tall" in reference to the double tall cup size at Seattle-based Starbucks.
 The Alexander Dennis Enviro500 was introduced during a one-year pilot project in 2007, on lease from Alexander Dennis for $15,000 per month.
-The 42 ft, 14 ft Enviro500 seated 77 to 81, with standing room for 20 additional passengers, replacing the capacity of the standard articulated buses used on the commuter routes in a smaller footprint.
+The 42 ft, 14 ft Enviro500 seats 77 to 81 passengers, with standing room for 20 additional passengers, replacing the capacity of standard articulated buses in a smaller footprint.
 Prior to the end of the trial in 2008, CT placed an order of 23 Enviro500s, scheduled to be delivered and put into service in 2010; the initial order was not fulfilled until 2011, when manufacturing was moved to an ElDorado plant in Riverside, California to meet federal Buy America Act requirements.
 A second order of 17 Enviro500s, to replace older articulated buses, was made in 2013 and went into service in late 2015.

 Sound Transit introduced five of its own double-decker buses in 2015 for use on their Snohomish County routes under contract with Community Transit.
 Sound Transit plans to eventually replace its entire Snohomish County fleet with double-deckers in the near-term future, beginning with 32 additional buses in 2018.
 Community Transit also ordered 17 double-decker buses, with an option to purchase 40 more, as part of the joint procurement with Sound Transit and Kitsap Transit.

-The fleet of 47 double-decker buses operated directly by Community Transit is, As of 2015, the second-largest double-decker fleet of any public transit agency in the United States, behind RTC Transit of Las Vegas, Nevada and ahead of Unitrans of Davis, California and Antelope Valley Transit Authority of Antelope Valley, California.
+The fleet of 47 double-decker buses operated directly by Community Transit is, as of 2015, the second-largest double-decker fleet of any public transit agency in the United States, behind RTC Transit of Las Vegas, Nevada and ahead of Unitrans of Davis, California and Antelope Valley Transit Authority of Antelope Valley, California.
 The first fleet of Double Tall buses were retired in 2023 and sold at auctions to sightseeing and cruise companies.